cdggt/euler2D/README.md

 # Data
 All of the files are stored as $n \times n \times 2$ matlab arrays of the velocity fields for snapshots.
 I.e. for a velocity field u, u(:,:,1) gives the x component of the field, and u(:,:,2) gives the y component.
 Trajectories of both turbulence and Euler, as output by DNS, are given as $n\times n\times2\times N_t$ arrays for timeseries of length $N_t$.

-The length of time integration for converged Euler solutions can given by 4 times domain.Lt
+The length of time integration for converged Euler solutions can be given by 4 times domain.Lt
 # Demo codes
 Currently, three demos are provided.
 * src/integrationDemo.m -- loads in a snapshot of turbulence saved on a $256\times256$ grid and integrates it on a $512\times512$ grid for 10 time units.
 Afterwards, it visualizes the trajectory.